metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 }
 ```

-### Confirm the hidden settings
+### Validation of the revealed assets

 Now that the we revealed our assets, it is time to confirm that the assets are indeed the intended ones.

-For that, we will again fetch the assets of our collections, but this time we will save the name and the URI of every single one of them.
+For that, we will again fetch the assets of our collection and, for each asset, we will extract the name and URI and store them in a new array.

-After that, we will log both arrays (`revealData` and `fetchedAssets`) and will also hash the `fetchedAssets` data and compare to the initial hash
+After that, we will log both arrays (`revealData` and `fetchedAssets`) to help visualize and verify that the metadata has been updated as expected and will also hash the `fetchedAssets` data and compare to the initial hash

 ```ts
 let fetchedAssets = [];